WesleyCharlesBlake/terraform-aws-eks/README.md

 cd eks-terraform
 ```

-> You can create a file called terraform.tfvars in the project root, to place your variables if you would like to overide the defaults.
+> You can create a file called terraform.tfvars in the project root, to place your variables if you would like to over-ride the defaults.

 Accepted variables: